YahiaML/TMDb-movies-data-investigation/README.md

 ## Conclusion

 The Movie Data Analysis project showcases the capabilities of Python and data analysis libraries in exploring and extracting valuable insights from the TMDb dataset.
-By combining static parsing with Beautiful Soup and dynamic interaction with Selenium, the project provides a comprehensive analysis of the movie industry.
+The project provides a comprehensive analysis of the movie industry.
 Whether you are interested in understanding genre trends, correlations between revenue and popularity, or the influence of stars and directors, this project serves as a valuable resource for movie enthusiasts and data analysts alike.

 ## Limitations